Positive Home Loans believes that, instead of just showing you a few of our favourite products, we’ll let you compare mortgages from over 30 lenders.

 If you want to renovate or improve your property - particularly for an investment - this frees up the cash you’ll need, or allows you to focus on increasing your equity in your principal residence.
 But you’ve got to be prepared for the sudden increase in repayments at the end of the interest-only term.
 Your borrowing power will be a bit less than a full-term principal and interest loan because the lender assesses based upon your ability to make repayments once the interest-only term ends.

 If you’re self-employed, you might not have the conventional proof of income documents, but you can still get a home loan approved.
-Using tax returns, BAS statements, bank account statements, and proof of ABN, your mortgage broker can put together an application for a loan amount you can realistically service.
+Using tax returns, BAS statements, bank account statements, and proof of ABN, your Home Lending Specialist can put together an application for a loan amount you can realistically service.

 You'll need to have held a GST-registered ABN for a period of 6 months to 2 years, depending on the lender.
 The documentation that you'll need includes the following: